We are reviewing and amending our standards, practices and approach to risk management.

 Committed to making it easier for third parties to deliver work on or near the railway, we’ve expanded on the work conducted by the Hansford Review.
 We've worked with a number of internal teams and industry colleagues, plus consulted Amey Plc in a special advisory capacity, and formulated ASPRO service levels which other organisations can hold us to account.
 By having service levels in place, third party promoters of projects on the railway can know what to expect from Network Rail’s service and when to expect it by.

 Additionally, we are consulting with the Office of Rail and Road (ORR) on our proposed service level obligations to be included in third party asset protection agreements (APAs).
-Our current draft proposals can be found on the downloads for third parties page.
+Find our current draft proposals on the downloads for third parties page.
 These are the proposed service levels to be included in the third party asset protection agreements, which are currently subject to consultation, ORR review and approval.

 |Service level||Measure of success||Our commitment|